7 best free project management software for small businesses on a budget

 Those who are just starting out, perhaps by going freelance, will like monday.com for its simplicity.
 It is an incredibly easy-to-use platform that encourages creative thinking and problem-solving with its online whiteboard feature.

 During our ease of use testing, we discovered that the more complex features (ie. budget tracking) require workarounds, which can take a while to grasp.
-Sometimes, the monday.com free plan explained the workarounds via their knowledge base but other times they didn't, leaving us in the dark.
+Sometimes, the monday.com free plan explained the workarounds via its knowledge base but other times it didn't, leaving us in the dark at points of the test process.

 Sole traders won't need to worry about this problem as they are more likely to be using the platform for day-to-day tasks than long-term project management.
-Comparatively, group work is not really catered for in monday.com.
+Comparatively, group work is not really catered for in the free tier of monday.com.

 What's new for monday.com?